nLab sketch

 Example

-A sketch, more precisely a finite product sketch, for the theory of unital magmas (sets with a binary operation which has a two sided unit) can be constructed as follows.
-The directed graph can be taken to be the following.
+A sketch, more precisely a finite product sketch, for the theory of unital magmas (sets equipped with a binary operation which has a two sided neutral element) can be constructed as follows.

-The set of diagrams can be taken to have six elements, the first consisting of
+The set of diagrams can be taken to have six elements, the first consisting of:

 the second consisting of the following